“A message from John Helliwell of Supertramp

 A Guitar pick up, for example, outputs an analogue audio signal containing your playing in the form of complex frequencies.
 Try both types of cable and decide which you prefer.

 Absolutely not!
 The most efficient cables, like Turbo>Tone, lose less and are sonically neutral.
-Less efficient examples (prefered by some Artists) lose certain existing frequencies (thus destroying elements of the music) largely due to a combination of materials, design and engineering.
+Less efficient examples (preferred by some Artists) lose certain existing frequencies (thus destroying elements of the music) largely due to a combination of materials, design and engineering.

 Both.
 Cable Capacitance is very important at certain frequencies such as the Radio band.
-However, it is much less important at frequencies you can hear.
+However, it is less important at frequencies you can hear.